Fair Document Valuation in LLM Summaries via Shapley Values: Supplementary Materials to Section

 \subsection{Document Clustering with the Distance Constraint}

 We now discuss the document clustering step (Step 1).
-Note that the Standard clustering might be problematic for our purpose: the theoretical performance of the Cluster Shapley algorithm relies on a Lipschitz continuity assumption (Assumption~\ref{assump:lipschitz}), which bounds the Shapley value differences between documents by their embedding distance.
-Without bounding the pairwise distance within each cluster, we cannot guarantee that documents in the same cluster will have similar Shapley values-violating the condition needed to ensure our approximation guarantees hold.
+The general oracle bound in Theorem~\ref{thm:cluster_shap_general} is valid for any query-specific partition.
+The distance constraint is nevertheless useful because it makes the deterministic coarsening bias interpretable and controllable when semantically similar documents have similar marginal contributions: under the Lipschitz condition stated and validated in Web Appendix~\S\ref{appssec:assumption}, the specialization in Web Appendix~\S\ref{appssec:lipschitz_specialization} bounds the within-cluster dispersion of exact Shapley values by $L\epsilon$, the product of the Lipschitz constant and the clustering diameter.
 Therefore, unlike the standard clustering algorithm, we impose a distance constraint that documents within the same cluster should be strictly close to each other, with a distance less than \( \epsilon \); that is, if \( i, j \in G_k \), then \( d(e_i, e_j) \leq \epsilon \).
 We also find that this constraint can improve the empirical performance of the Cluster Shapley algorithm; see more details in Web Appendix $\S$\ref{appssec:standard_DBSCAN}.
 Intuitively, a smaller \( \epsilon \) results in more clusters (larger \( m \)), leading to a more accurate Shapley estimation at the cost of increased computation.
 In the extreme case, we can set \( \epsilon \) to be the smallest distance between any pair of documents, \( \epsilon < \min_{i, j \in S_q, i \neq j} d(e_i, e_j) \), which yields clusters where each cluster contains only one document.
 In this case, our proposed algorithm reduces to the exact Shapley calculation.
 Therefore, tuning \( \epsilon \) appropriately is essential, as it balances the trade-off between computational efficiency and the approximation error induced by clustering.
 We formalize this statement in $\S$\ref{ssec:theory}.